avrilcoghlan/cholerabook/docs/source/vibriogenomes.rst

 The key take-home messages of this chapter are:

-#.
-Cholera is a disease characterised by acute watery diarrhoea
+* Cholera is characterised by acute watery diarrhoea
-#.
-Cholera is caused by ingestion of the bacterium *Vibrio cholerae**
+* Cholera is caused by ingestion of *Vibrio cholerae**
-#.
-The acute water diarrhoea is triggered by cholera toxin, a protein complex produced by *V. cholerae*
+* The acute water diarrhoea is triggered by cholera toxin produced by *V. cholerae*
-#.
-Therefore, cholera toxin is the key virulence factor of *V. cholerae*
+* Cholera toxin is the key virulence factor of *V. cholerae*
-#.
-The species *V. cholerae* is distributed globally, and is a very diverse species with many different lineages (genetically distinct subtypes of *V. cholerae*)
+* *V. cholerae* is distributed globally, and is a very diverse species with many different lineages
-#.
-Most lineages of *V. cholerae* do not cause pandemic/epidemic cholera
+* Most lineages of *V. cholerae* do not cause pandemic/epidemic cholera
-#.
-At present there is actually only one lineage of *V. cholerae* which causes pandemic/epidemic cholera, known as the '7PET' (7th pandemic El Tor) lineage
+* At present there is only one lineage that causes pandemic/epidemic cholera: 7PET
-#.
-7PET is the only high-risk lineage of *V. cholerae* at present
+* 7PET is the only high-risk lineage of *V. cholerae* at present
-#.
-The biotype is a laboratory phenotype that is used to predict whether *V. cholerae* isolates from an outbreak are epidemic-causing/pandemic-causing (i.e. whether they're 7PET)
+* Biotype is a laboratory phenotype used to predict whether *V. cholerae* isolates are epidemic-causing/pandemic-causing (i.e. 7PET)
-#.
-However, biotype is not a perfect predictor of 7PET, because a small fraction non-pandemic/non-epidemic lineages of *V. cholerae* have the El Tor biotype
+* Biotype is not a perfect predictor of 7PET, because a small fraction of non-pandemic/non-epidemic lineages have the El Tor biotype
-#.
-The V. cholerae genome of a typical 7PET isolate consists has 4 million base-pairs (Mb) split over two chromosomes, and contains about 4000 genes
+* The genome of a 7PET isolate has 4 Mb split over two chromosomes, and contains about 4000 genes
-#.
-Practically all 7PET isolates have genes for cholera toxin (the *ctxA* and *ctxB* genes) and so produce cholera toxin
+* Practically all 7PET isolates have genes for cholera toxin (*ctxAB* genes)
-#.
-However, presence of *ctxAB* genes is not a perfect predictor of 7PET, because a small fraction of non-pandemic/non-epidemic lineages of *V. cholerae* have *ctxAB* genes
+* However, presence of *ctxAB* genes is not a perfect predictor of 7PET, because a small fraction of non-pandemic/non-epidemic lineages have *ctxAB* genes
-#.
-Whole genome sequencing is the most accurate way to determine whether a new outbreak of diarrhoeal illness is 7PET (pandemic-causing/epidemic-causing) or not
+* Whole genome sequencing is the most accurate way to determine whether an outbreak is 7PET (pandemic-causing/epidemic-causing) or not
-#.
-A 7PET outbreak requires a rapid and large public health response
+* A 7PET outbreak requires a rapid and large public health response

 Suggested Further Reading
 -------------------------